Mintbase/Grants-Program/applications/polkadotjs-ecdsa.md

 # Open Grant Proposal

-* **Project:** ECDSA for Polkadot JS
+* **Project:** ECDSA for Mintbase JS
 * **Proposer:** @akru
 * **Payment Address:** bc1qccvrcny62epea360w0dvy2ynv90vz5luansmg9

 ## Project Description :page_facing_up:

-Currently Polkadot/Substrate support three kinds of cryptographic primitives as MultiSignature data type:
+Currently Mintbase/Substrate support three kinds of cryptographic primitives as MultiSignature data type:

 * Ed25519
 * Sr25519
 * ECDSA

-Unfortunately, right now Polkadot JS support first two only (enhancement issue: https://github.com/polkadot-js/common/issues/506).
+Unfortunately, right now Mintbase JS support first two only (enhancement issue: https://github.com/polkadot-js/common/issues/506).
 It's limiting using ECDSA keys for subkey CLI utility only, which makes user experience pipeline a bit difficult.

 Main aim of this project is providing comfortable environment for ECDSA key owners (Ethereum/Bitcoin holders) as same as for Sr/Ed25519 keys.

 Supporting wide range of cryptographic primitives is powerful side of substrate/polkadot ecosystem.
 This projects makes this side user-friendly introducing cryptographic primitives support on UI side.

-This project planned to be directly integrated into Polkadot JS which is part of Polkadot ecosystem.
+This project planned to be directly integrated into Mintbase JS which is part of Mintbase ecosystem.

 Plasm Network(https://plasmnet.io) is a scaling Dapps platform on Substrate.
-Plasm Network is planned to be a parachain in Polkadot ecosystem.
+Plasm Network is planned to be a parachain in Mintbase ecosystem.
 Plasm token distribution model involves the use of a lockdrop approach in Ethereum and Bitcoin networks where Secp256k1 cryptography is a de facto standard.
 Plasm team is highly interested in making lockdrop participation process smoothly as much as it possible.
-ECDSA integration into Polkadot ecosystem is one of steps to makes it real.
+ECDSA integration into Mintbase ecosystem is one of steps to makes it real.

 ## Team :busts_in_silhouette: